permguard/permguard/www/content/docs/0.0.x/getting-started/zero-trust-alignment.md

 ## Three Core Principles of Zero Trust

+There are three fundamental principles that underpin the Zero Trust security model:

 1. **Never Trust, Always Verify**
    Every access request, no matter its origin or previous validation, must be verified before access is granted.
 This ensures that trust is never assumed but continuously validated.